 Use components in your projects

-Once you have built out your component library, you can link them to your projects in three ways:
+Once you’ve published your components, you can attach them to your text items in three ways:

-Suggested components: If a text item matches an existing component, Ditto will suggest linking it
+Attach a text item to a suggested component: If a text item matches an existing component, Ditto will suggest attaching it

 Add directly to your design: Insert components straight from the Ditto plugin into your designs

-Ditto automatically detects text items similar to existing components in your library by evaluating how closely they match.
+Ditto automatically detects text items similar to components in your library by evaluating how closely they match, and will surface a suggestion to attach the matching component if any are found.
 The fuzzy match types include:

 Exact match: 100% match